-I most recommend beeswax because of its ability to cover all tones or colors and it is not as noxious as Kiwi polish and other leading brands.
+I most recommend beeswax for leather protection and waterproofing because of its ability to cover all tones or colors and it is not as noxious as Kiwi polish and other leading brands.
 However anything is better than nothing when dealing with slush and snow.

 Note: simply using a damp cloth does not thoroughly remove that salt ring from the toe of your shoe after it has dried.

 Owning an expensive leather shoe is slightly demanding.
 Be mindful of how often your shoes get wet then dry out, or become exposed to alkalines, acids, and salts all of which can erode your shoe and your hard-earned shoe budget.